finerbrighterlighter/myanmar_covid19/README.md

   * the change from the linear assumption to the sigmoid curve, <br>
   * before and after passing the inflection point, <br>
   * the growth rate and the decay rates will be observed.

+# Model of choice

+True exponential does not exist, but exponential growth is assumed until the inflection point has arrived.
+Linear Regression (Ordinary Least Squared Regression) is applied.

+# Next Week Prediction

+Although I stated next week, here I added only "3". <br>
+Since our data and history is very short right now, it is not sufficient to predict far without sacraficing. <br> This currently here is a proof of concept.
+We shall increase the data and after that, we should pursure further analysis. <br>

+Natural log makes it better in terms of visualization and long term comparison, make the data look more linear.
+That is why I will be plotting both real and natural log line graphs.

  As of 27/03/2020,

  | Real Numbers | Natural Log |